jeffpar/pcjs/blog/_posts/2017/2017-12-23-daylight-savings-time-headache.md

 noticed with some amusement that Lotus had timestamped all their files with the local time of 1:23am.

-Fast-forward to this December, when I was updating the directory listings for these Lotus 1-2-3 disks with my [DiskDump utility]({{ site.github.pages }}/tools/diskdump/), and I noticed that all the file times were *now* being recorded as 2:23am.
+Fast-forward to this December, when I was updating the directory listings for these Lotus 1-2-3 disks with my [DiskDump utility]({{ site.github.pages }}/tools/old/diskdump/), and I noticed that all the file times were *now* being recorded as 2:23am.

-I should explain that Diskdump doesn't crack the contents of each disk image itself: it leaves the details of the FAT file system to the local operating system, which in my case is macOS (High Sierra).
+I should explain that DiskDump doesn't crack the contents of each disk image itself: it leaves the details of the FAT file system to the local operating system, which in my case is macOS (High Sierra).
 Each disk image is mounted using the macOS `hdiutil` utility, and then DiskDump enumerates the contents of the mounted volume.